VictorQueiroz/mff/README.md

 ### Schema-dependent plain objects

+This option should be used if you want to stay away from generating code and want something more compact.

 Use a schema (inheritance or plain class from [schema/index.ts](src/schema/index.ts)) and submitting objects that will be transformed into binary or binary that will be transformed into objects.
 (Pay attention into `getContainerName`, `getContainerParams` and `createObject` methods if you want to understand how these objects are created or how the schema understand them).
 See usage below:

 ```js